-Result 1: Art Vision e-learning course
+Result 1:The Art Vision e-learning course

 Result 2: From Archive to Alive online platform

-Each entry must fulfil 3 main requirements:
+Each entry was required to fulfil 3 main requirements:

 -To be a work of digital art, therefore containing any type of digital elements (it therefore can’t have a physical form);